DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/27-Regression-Inference.md

 ### Starbucks

 That was a great deal of mathematics and theory.
 Let's put it to use on the example from Starbucks.
 In the file `data/starbucks.csv` we have nutritional facts for several Starbucks' food items.
-We used this data in the homework for last lesson.
+We used this data in the homework for last chapter.
 We will use this data again to illustrate the ideas we have introduced in this section.

 Read in the data.